Bayesian Invariance Modeling of Multi-Environment Data: Discussion and future works

 \section{Discussion and future works}

 We present \textit{Bayesian Invariant Prediction (BIP)} to infer the subset of features that invariantly predict the outcome across diverse environments.
-For high-dimensional settings, we develop \textit{VI-BIP}, a scalable variational algorithm that addresses the exponential complexity of exact inference.
+For high-dimensional settings, we develop \textit{BIP-VI}, a scalable variational algorithm that addresses the exponential complexity of exact inference.
 We establish theoretical guarantees on posterior consistency and derive posterior contraction rates that depend both on the amount of data and the heterogeneity of the environments.
-We validate BIP and VI-BIP in both synthetic and real data studies, demonstrating their accuracy, uncertainty quantification, and scalability.
+We validate BIP and BIP-VI in both synthetic and real data studies, demonstrating their accuracy, uncertainty quantification, and scalability.

-The fundamental assumptions of BIP are that the multi-environment data generative process is truly invariant, and that the chosen model class accurately reflects the invariant prediction mechanism.
-When these conditions are met, BIP offers a principled way to identify invariant features and make predictions that are robust to distribution shifts across environments.
-In practice, when these assumptions may not hold exactly, BIP identifies the most approximately invariant feature set.
-These results remain valuable for interpreting the data through a simplified lens and identifying robust features.
+The fundamental assumptions of BIP are that the data generative process is truly invariant, and that the conditional outcome model reflects the invariant prediction mechanism.
+When these conditions are met, BIP offers a principled way to identify invariant features and make predictions robust to distribution shifts across environments.
+In practice, when these assumptions may not hold exactly, BIP identifies the most approximately invariant feature set within our modeling choices.
+BIP also assumes the environment labels are given; when they are unknown, recent works infer environments from data \citep[e.g.][]{creager2021environment, lin2022zin} which could be incorporated with BIP.

-BIP also offers a new perspective to invariant prediction in high dimensions.
-While previous methods often rely on feature pre-screening or additional regularization terms, our variational approach VI-BIP provides an optimization-based alternative.
-Our empirical results that that it achieves higher accuracy, and without being overly conservative.

-One limitation BIP is that they rely on fixed estimates of per-environment distributions, and do not quantify uncertainty around them.
-In this work, we use maximum likelihood estimates and, as a result, the estimation bias can obscure the posterior inference especially with small sample size.
+One limitation of BIP is that it relies on fixed estimates of conditional models and does not quantify uncertainty around them; the estimation bias can obscure the posterior inference especially with small sample size.
 Integrating conditional model estimation into the overall probabilistic framework is an important avenue of further research.

-Another future direction is to explore more expressive conditional model classes and develop efficient training algorithms.
-While our method and theory apply generally, our experiments only considered linear Gaussian models (for computational convenience).
-Future work can consider richer model classes, combined with amortized computation.
+Moreover, while our method and theory apply generally, our experiments only considered linear Gaussian models.
+Future work can explore other conditional model classes with optimization techniques such as amortization over $z$.